Experienced Faculty With Diverse Backgrounds

-Dr. Sarah Andrea is an Assistant Professor in the School of Public Health and Director of the online M.P.H. in Public Health Practice and the Graduate Certificate in Public Health programs.
+Dr. Sarah Andrea is an Assistant Professor in the School of Public Health and Director of the M.P.H. in Epidemiology program.

 Dr. Andrea brings expertise in advanced epidemiologic methods and social epidemiology, including nationally recognized expertise on precarious work and health.
 Her research investigates strategies to mitigate health inequities throughout the life course that are rooted in racism, classism, and sexism.
 A primary focal point of her research has been highlighting – and seeking to rectify – the health effects of precarious employment in the United States.